 We all have questions at some point that we Google for an answer.
 So when we do find that place online that answers the question, we are very quick to close that blog and move on to what we were doing before.
 We do it without thinking, even though we are taught especially via internet marketing to comment on blogs but we are only doing this because we want that all important back link.
 Or on the other side we comment on the blogs that we follow as part of a community.
 Well I believe those blogs that help you out along the way deserve a thank you.

-I am not saying all this because I don’t do it myself, because I do, I did it a lot until one day it just hit me that this blog have answered a question and I was going to leave without saying or typing a thank you.
+I am not saying all this because I don’t do it myself, because I do.
+I did it a lot until one day it just hit me that this blog had answered a question and I was going to leave without saying or typing a thank you.
 Trust me it’s a hard habit to break.
-We spend most of our lives online doing something, yet in a split second we are content flipping from website to website or blog to blog without a thank you in sight and it doesn’t seem fair.
+We spend most of our lives online doing something, yet in a split second we are content flipping from blog to blog without a thank you in sight and it doesn’t seem fair.

 Now I know that not all places deserve good feedback, should you still leave feedback?
 Well in my opinion yes but ONLY if it is constructive criticism.
 Its hard enough to feel unappreciated of all the hard work you have put in to your site, to then be told it’s a load of rubbish without any details or suggestions of why.
 Words still hurt and we as webmasters are still human with feelings, even if we do try to grow a thick skin.
 By being positive in your constructive criticism and offering some suggestions will allow them you know you are helping which in its self is a good step.

-So my challenge for you is this.
+In the comments my challenge for you is this.
 For the next 5 days monitor the places you go to after you use Google or any search engine for help.
 Those websites or blogs that help you solve a problem or answer a question, simple comment a thank you and tell them in a few words how they have helped you, it may be obvious but tell them anyway.